-Online homework 20%

-Quizzes 20%
+Homework 30%

-In-class exams 35%
+In-class exams 20% each

-Final exam 25%
+Final exam 30%

 A score of 80% or more will guarantee an A- or better, 60% a B- or better, 40% a C- or better, and 20% a D- or better.

 On independent work: Problem solving skills are developed by practicing a lot, not by watching other people solve problems.
 Learning math is much like learning to ride a bicycle in that you learn by doing it and not by watching someone else do it.
 Attending class and reading the textbook won't be enough to do well on the exams.
 You should work through every example and argument in the book and in your class notes and expect to have to re-read everything several times.
 It's slow, but then your reading list for this class is short.